ssableslb/gke-jupyter-classroom/README.md

      Specify the domain name you will use with your certificates and OAUTH.
 If you leave this blank, it will create a static IP and use xip.io for your domain

-   -f, --filer-ip
-   	Speciy the IP address of the shared NFS file server to save the Jupyter Notebooks and JupyterHub config files.
-This can also be a domain name

-   -F, --filer-path
-     Specify the file path on the NFS file server that will be mounted as the root JupyterHub directory. default is /mnt/jupyterhub

    -i, --image-prefix
      Specify the prefix of the Docker image before you build it and push it to cloud repository